kuzudb/kuzudb.github.io/docs/getting-started.md

 # C++ API
 Kùzu C++ API is distributed as a so/dylib library file and a set of header files.
 The C++ API can be downloaded at [**TODO: update the download URL after release**].
 After the C++ API is downloaded and extracted into a directory, it can be used without installation by just specifying the library search path for the linker.

-An example use case of loading node and rel tables from CSV files and running a simple Cypher query in C++ is shown as below:
+Below is a short example of how to get started.
+Details of the [C++ API is here](client-apis/cpp-api).
 - Setup:
-In this example, we assume that the so/dylib, the headers, the CSV files, and the cpp code file is under the same directoy for simpalicity:
+In this example, we assume that the so/dylib, the headers, the CSV files, and the cpp code file is under the same directoy:

 ```
 ├── include